 - physical or sexual abuse during childhood

 Difficult experiences like these create patterns of detachment in children.
-Such children may fail to develop lasting and satisfying relationships.
-They may have problems trusting people.
+Such children may go onto fail to develop lasting and satisfying relationships.
+They may have problems trusting people, for them, intimate relationships may be difficult.

 If these situations are ignored, then these children can develop complicated problems around trust and attachment.
 Left unchecked attachment disorders can lead to self-destructive behaviour.